AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 cooldown period of the item and then recharges normally for as long as it's used on this level.

+- Q: Why the bottom line displays a weapon with a timeout to the right of a weapon without timeout?
+Doesn't it mean the former is never used?

+A: Yes, it's never used and quite possibly it's your mistake and if not, at least a very special situation and the display reminds about it.
+Shuffle the equipment among your team if you want the weapon to get used.

 - Q: When can I learn all characters' backstory items?

 A: Each backstory item triggers in specific circumstances, so it may take